mjEdit organizes work in a multi-tab system. Each tab is specialized for a specific workspace and works seamlessly with the others.

 }

-- Pick the SSP file via the 📁 button.
+- Select the SSP file using the 📁 symbol.

 - mjEdit replaces

-<ssp_path>with the chosen path and runs the QC script. - The result appears live in the form — every path change triggers a recalculation.
+<ssp_pfad>with the selected path and executes the QC script. - The result appears live in the form - every path change triggers a recalculation.

-Pro: reusable, the SSP file itself stays untouched, the QC script can produce arbitrarily complex output (traffic-light per control family, missing components, POA&M cross-references, etc.).
+Advantage: Reusable, the SSP file itself remains unchanged, the QC script can deliver any complex evaluations (traffic lights per control family, missing components, POA&M references, etc.).

 | Element | Syntax | Example |